Poetry for People

 I can help you break the spell.
 Twice a week, anyway.
 The other days, it's up to you.

-My bi-weekly poems—and photographs and poems married with photographs—are meant to knock out walls, take you on left turns, and generally remind you of things you've gotten too busy to remember you know.
+My bi-weekly poems—and photo-poems and aphorisms—are meant to knock out walls, take you on left turns, and generally remind you of things you've gotten too busy to remember you know.

 Sign up below and get something alive and squirming in your in-box twice a week.